MAY UPDATE 2022

 NFTs will allow me to search through my archives and collate a lot of work never seen by my current audience, and who knows, it may begin to bring in another revenue stream and push me more to the fine art genre, which is where I would like to go right now.

-2022 and so far If you haven’t heard of NFTs and Photography NFT’s yet you may be one of the only photographers who haven’t and may miss out in the frenzy.
-If you have heard of NFTs and still have no idea what they are, you are not alone.
-This is just the beginning of a trend which is set to stay for a long time and may revolutionise the way art is seen and collected, especially Digital Art.
+2023 and so far, I have been building my confidence in digital art once again.
+I have always had a more cinematic or filmic approach to my work and NFTs allow you to be who you want to be.
+I have been working and experimenting with images, composition and video with the intention of launching my own NFT Collection this year.
+I am not certain if it will gain traction, but you simply have to engage or get left behind If you haven’t heard of NFTs and Photography NFTs yet, you may be one of the only photographers who haven’t and may miss out on the frenzy.
+You are not alone if you have heard of NFTs and still have no idea what they are.
+This is just the beginning of a trend set to stay for a long time and may revolutionise how art is seen and collected, especially Digital Art.

-NFT’s stand a chance in changing perception of art online and who owns and could mean a massive change in opportunity for the future of photography and for photographers who create it.
+NFTs stand a chance in changing the perception of the art online and who owns and could mean a massive change in opportunity for the future of photography and for photographers who create it.

 As I learn more and more about the consequences and opportunities which this latest trend offer, I will write and share my experiences within this section.
 It may not get a regular update but when I know more I will post it here.
 So check in every month to keep updated and developments.